 The University of Kentucky was recently approved by the Patient-Centered Outcomes Research Institute (PCORI) to lead a $14.9 million project to identify the most effective approaches for patient care transitions as they move between hospitals, nursing homes, and their own homes.
 College of Public Health Professor Glen P. Mays, PhD, is involved in the project.
 "Each year more than 33 million Americans make this difficult journey from the hospital bed to the post-acute setting to home and community-based care, and, all too often, back again," he stated.
 "From public health and economic perspectives, there is no health care delivery quandary more important to solve than this one."

-UK College of Public Health Professor and Director of the National Coordinating Center for Public Health Services & Systems Research, Glen Mays, speaks on Capitol Hill concerning changes in the delivery and financing of public health services across the country.
+UK College of Public Health Professor and Director of the National Coordinating Center for Public Health Services & Systems Research, Glen Mays, PhD, recently traveled to Canada to speak about the impact of PHSSR Research on practice.
+Through a week-long series of speaking appearances and discussions, Dr. Mays gained insight into what can be learned from US-Canadian comparative research on public health delivery.

 UK College of Public Health researchers have joined with colleagues in the UK College of Agriculture, Food, and Environment, and extension and health department personnel on a project that focuses on lowering obesity rates in Kentucky counties suffering the most from the issue.
 Through a cooperative agreement with the US Department of Health and Human Services, the collaborative effort was recently awarded $1.8 Million from the Centers for Disease Control and Prevention to work to implement programs that decrease obesity rates and improve the overall health of residents in six Kentucky counties.
 Margaret McGladrey, Dr. Katie Cardarelli, and Dr. Angie Carman from the College of Public Health will work on the project.